byui-cse/itm300-course/source/module-10/project-lab.md

 aws configure
 ```

 When you run this command it should read from the credentials file you just created.
-You can accept the access key id and the secret access key by clicking enter twice.
+If the access key shows [None], you'll need to paste in the correct information from the ASW Details, otherwise you can accept the access key id and the secret access key by clicking enter twice.
 You'll need to enter **us-east-1** for the default region name and **json** for the Default output format.

 ```